-- B. Inflow & Infiltration Common to sewer collections systems throughout Florida is the inflow and infiltration of groundwater and stormwater into sewer lines.
+- B. Inflow and Infiltration.
+Common to sewer collections systems throughout Florida is the inflow and infiltration of groundwater and stormwater into sewer lines.
 Inflow involves stormwater entering sanitary sewer lines through manholes or cracked lines during or after rainstorms.
 Infiltration involves a continual seepage of groundwater into sewer lines and laterals through cracked lines or off line joints.
 Seepage from infiltration will vary based on seasonal and climatic changes affecting rainfall levels.
-For example, wastewater volumes treated at the City's Winter Park Estates Water Reclamation Facility were lower in 2000 than any of the five previous years because of a regional drought experienced in 1999 and 2000. - C. Performance & Improvements For the collection system within each of the three service areas to maintain effective performance and to continue compliance with FDEP standards, the City will continue an ongoing maintenance and repair program through its Utility Department.
+For example, wastewater volumes treated at the City's Winter Park Estates Water Reclamation Facility were lower in 2000 than any of the five previous years because of a regional drought experienced in 1999 and 2000. - C. Performance and Improvements.
+For the collection system within each of the three service areas to maintain effective performance and to continue compliance with FDEP standards, the City will continue an ongoing maintenance and repair program through its Utility Division.
 These activities will include the following: - 1.
 Extension of sanitary sewer lines to areas where development currently relies on septic tanks. - 2.
 Sanitary sewer manholes deteriorated by hydrogen sulfide gas will need to be repaired or replaced to avoid potential groundwater infiltration. - 3.
 Asbestos cement force mains that have been deteriorated by hydrogen sulfide gas will require replacement to prevent potential leaks and possible collapse of pipes.
-The City plans to replace sanitary force mains with high density polyethylene (HDPE) pipe. - 4.
-The Ranger Lift Station is currently failing because of age and use.
-The City will repair and update this station. - 5.
-Five remaining CAN type lift stations are to be converted to submersible stations for safety and reliability reasons. - 6.
-South Seminole North Orange County Wastewater Transmission Authority transmission system rehabilitation.
+The City plans to replace sanitary force mains with high density polythelene pipe. - 4.
+The Hibiscus Lift Station is currently failing because of age and use.
+The City will convert this facility to a submersible lift station. - 5.
+15 CAN type lift stations that are to be converted to submersible stations for safety and reliability reasons - South Seminole North Orange County Wastewater Transmission Authority transmission line rehabilitation.